Aviation Maintenance Technician (AVMT)

 AVMT 312 Reciprocating Engine Technology 3 Credit Hour(s)

-This course will instruct the student in the principles of operation, construction, and design of reciprocating aircraft engines and components.
-The student will gain procedural knowledge and technical skills in reciprocating engine removal, disassembly, inspection, servicing, overhaul, reassembly, installation, and troubleshooting.
-A student research project will delve into the history and development of reciprocating engines, as well as the comparative efficiencies of various types of reciprocating engines.
+This course will instruct the student in the principles of operation, construction, and design of reciprocating aircraft engines and components, including induction and cooling, as described in the FAA Aviation Mechanic Airman Certification Standards (ACS) Subject Areas Reciprocating Engines, and Reciprocating Engine Induction and Cooling Systems.
+The student will gain procedural knowledge and technical skills in reciprocating engine removal, servicing, overhaul, installation, and troubleshooting reciprocating engines, as will as inspect, check, service, troubleshoot and repair induction and cooling systems.

 Offered: Resident